Artemis-Kounalaki/Thesis/gene_order_conservation.md

     output.write(str(overlapped_pairs))
 ```

-Now I have all trnascript ids with their location and the blast results.<br />
+Now I have all transcript ids with their location and the blast results.<br />
 It's time to clean the blast results from overlapped transcript pairs in **Python3**.<br />

 ```